bjoberg/kolours/README.md

 # Kolours

+// TODO: Insert https://travis-ci.org/ test results here

-Web app that lets you play around with your favorite colors.
+Kolours is a web app that lets you play with your favorite colors.

+A personal design project, my goal with Kolours was to create the simplest, most robust, and documented web application I could.
+Kolours doesn't do much, but with this project I attempted to move out of my comfort zone and learn how to build a real piece of software.

 ## Installation